 The first stage is to pinpoint the exact area that needs to be treated.
 At Piedmont Physical Medicine and Rehabilitation, we use diagnostic musculoskeletal ultrasound to assess each patient’s needs before starting the treatment.
 Very thin needles are used for the injections, so there should be minimal pain involved, and the physicians at PPMR are experts in this field of treatment so you will be in safe hands.
 The procedure has been in use for many years, and has an excellent safety record when properly administered.
 As it involves the use of substances that stimulate the body’s natural healing abilities, it is effectively just kick-starting the normal process of repair and re-growth.
 Several different medications can be used for prolotherapy, but at PPMR we most often use Xylocaine and 50% Dextroes.
 These substances stimulate the production of prostaglandin, which is the body’s natural healer; thereby the affected tissues are repaired via the natural wound healing process.

 Your doctor will talk you through the procedure and answer any questions you have at your consultation.
-PPMR staff are highly experienced and knowledgeable when it comes to prolotherapy, and will advise you honestly on whether the treatment could help you, as well as discussing other regenerative therapy options such as platelet rich plasma (PRP) therapy, percutaneous tenotomy, and stem cell therapy.
+PPMR staff are highly experienced and knowledgeable when it comes to prolotherapy, and will advise you honestly on whether the treatment could help you, as well as discussing other regenerative therapy options such as platelet rich plasma (PRP) therapy, percutaneous tenotomy, and structural support cell therapy.
 Once your course of treatment has been agreed on, you will typically need several injections, usually three per area to be effective once every two to three weeks.
 Animal model biopsies taken after treatment and follow up diagnostic musculoskeletal ultrasound studies in patients who have been treated have demonstrated that prolotherapy works as intended, with re-growth of injected tissues having been documented.
 However, like a scab that heals skin, don’t expect to feel the difference immediately, wound healing takes time.
 The healing and regeneration process will have been initiated by the treatment, but your body still has to finish the job, which will take a while – just like any healing process.